CutlerTech/cutler-tech/README.md

-# CutlerTech Business Website
+# Cutler Code Business Website

-This is the Laravel project source code for the CutlerTech website.
+This is the Laravel project source code for the Cutler Code website.

 ## Prerequisites